- £547 per week

 School Cottage, formerly part of the village chapel and school until 1905, was built around 1850 of Cornish stone and slate.
 Inside there is a light and airy feel, with a wood burning stove in the living room, chapel-style roof beams and lovely soft furnishings which add to the overall charm.
 The cottage also boasts a stylish snug to relax in and a modern wet room, as well as a family bathroom.

 The nearest beach in Trevone is only 3 miles away and a great walk starts just over the road from the cottage, down behind the church and then along the creek to Padstow.
-Little Petherick is a delightful Cornish village with slate hung, pastel coloured houses sheltering at the head of the Petherick Creek and has a beautiful Church, Hotel Inn Bistro and Molesworth Manor (which is excellent for cream teas) all within easy walking distance.
-It lies just 2 miles from the picturesque medieval fishing port of Padstow which has many pubs and award winning restaurants nestled in it's warren of narrow streets and alleys, including Rick Stein's famous seafood restaurant.
-There are many attractions here including sailing, tennis, horse riding, deep sea fishing, speed boat rides, bicycle hire and wind surfing.
+Little Petherick is a delightful Cornish village with slate-hung, pastel coloured houses sheltering at the head of the Petherick Creek.
+Its beautiful church, Hotel Inn Bistro and Molesworth Manor (which is excellent for cream teas) are all within easy walking distance.
+It lies just 2 miles from the picturesque medieval fishing port of Padstow which has many pubs and award-winning restaurants nestled in its warren of narrow streets and alleys, including Rick Stein's famous seafood restaurant.
+There are many activities available in the area, including sailing, tennis, horse riding, deep-sea fishing, speed boat rides, bicycle hire and windsurfing.

-Kitchen: Fridge/freezer, gas hob,electric cooker, microwave.
+Kitchen: Fridge/freezer, gas hob, electric cooker, microwave, Krups Nespresso insignia pod coffee machine.
 Large patio doors to small slate patio and fields behind.

-Lounge/Dining Room: Fireplace with wood burning stove, TV, set top box, DVD player, many DVD's, pay phone, games locker.
+Lounge/Dining Room: Fireplace with wood burning stove, TV, set top box, DVD player, selection of DVDs, pay phone, games locker.
 Bay window with window seat.